 - 7. Replace any adapters that were removed to gain access to the battery.
-See "Installing adapters" on page 14 for instructions for replacing adapters. - 8.
+See "Installing adapters" on page 65 for instructions for replacing adapters. - 8.
 Replace the cover, and plug in the power cord.
-See "Replacing the cover and connecting the cables". - Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
+See "Replacing the cover and connecting the cables" on page 74.

+- Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
 This is normal after replacing the battery. - 9.
 Turn on the computer and all attached devices. - 10.
 Use the IBM Setup Utility program to set the date and time and any passwords.
+See Chapter 5, "Using the IBM Setup Utility program" on page 77.